Chief Rabbi of the United Hebrew Congregations of the Commonwealth

 The Chief Rabbi of the United Hebrew Congregations of Great Britain and the Commonwealth is the senior rabbi of the United Synagogue, a union of British Orthodox Jewish synagogues.
-The Chief Rabbi is considered to be one of the more, if not the most prominent Jewish spiritual leader in the UK.
-They often represent the larger Jewish community of the UK to the government and the Crown.
+The Chief Rabbi is one of the prominent Jewish spiritual leaders in the UK.
 The Chief Rabbi's full title is the "Chief Rabbi of the United Hebrew Congregations of the Commonwealth", previously "... of the British Empire".
-His title and position has historically, since 1758, been considered to be the Orthodox Jewish community in Britain's equivalent of the Archbishop of Canterbury.
+His title and position has historically, since 1758, been considered to be Britain's equivalent of the Archbishop of Canterbury for the Orthodox Jewish community.

-Two Chief Rabbis have been knighted and entered the House of Lords: Rabbi Lord Jonathan Sacks, and his predecessor, Rabbi Lord Immanuel Jakobovits.
+Two Chief Rabbis have been ennobled and entered the House of Lords: Rabbi Lord Jonathan Sacks, and his predecessor, Rabbi Lord Immanuel Jakobovits.
 The current chief rabbi is Ephraim Mirvis.